-The Bamans believe that their Fragrant Pig, which is lean and organic, and Oil Fish from the Panyang River, are part of the reason they live so long.
+The Bama believe that their Fragrant Pig, which is lean and organic, and Oil Fish from the Panyang River, are part of the reason they live so long.

 One Bama Chinese centenarian claims his longevity secrets is not to consume large meals or eat to the point of feeling full.

-As in many other areas of the world that produce centenarians, they also consume small portions of alcohol, particularly rice wine and a yellow wine.
-Baman Rice wine is rich in enzymes, micro-elements and healthy bacterium
+As in many other areas of the world that produce centenarians, they also consume small portions of alcohol, particularly rice wine and yellow wine.
+Bama rice wine is rich in enzymes, microelements, and healthy bacterium

-How do you eat like a Bama Chinese?
+How do you eat like the Bama Chinese?
 Please leave a comment and let’s chat.